Sapropterin (By mouth)

 - Tablet: Swallow the tablets whole or mix them in 4 to 8 ounces (120 to 240 mL) of water or apple juice.
 You may stir or crush the tablets to help them dissolve faster.
 Drink this mixture within 15 minutes.
 You may also mix the crushed tablets into a small amount of soft food, such as applesauce or pudding.

-- Powder for solution: Pour the contents of the packet in 4 to 8 ounces (120 to 240 mL) of water or apple juice.
+- Powder for solution: Pour the contents of the 100 mg- or 500 mg- packet in 4 to 8 ounces (120 to 240 mL) of water or apple juice.
 Mix thoroughly.
 Drink this mixture within 30 minutes.
 You may also add the powder to a small amount of soft food, such as applesauce or pudding.
-You may give the mixed medicine to an infant by using an oral dosing syringe.
+For infants weighing less than 10 kilograms, you may mix the medicine in as little as 5 mL of water or apple juice and give it to an infant by using an oral dosing syringe.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.